Login

 Even the most experienced electricians and project managers need tips every now and again.
 We get questions all the time at our counters and via email about what types of conduit fittings will work in various situations.

 Buying the right electrical conduit fittings for your project is as important as getting the right conduit itself.
-Fittings don’t just join lengths of conduit together.
-They also connect conduits to walls, boxes, and other enclosures.
-Depending upon which conduit you’re planning on using, the type of fitting can make or break the success of the installation.
+Fittings don’t only connect lengths of conduit but also connect conduits to walls, boxes, and other enclosures.
+Depending on the conduit you plan to use, the choice of fitting can determine the success of the installation.

 Not Sure Where to Start?
 Start with the Application